 Then, add a custom slug to the Pretty Links box.
 This is the link URL that will be requested by site visitors, but they’ll be sent to the target URL instead.

 Now, keep in mind, if you already have a page in your WordPress site with the desired Pretty Links slug, you'll have to edit the original page’s URL.
 This is because Pretty Links will not allow the creation of an identical URL.
 But don’t worry.
 The slug can always be changed back once you’re done using the temporary redirect.

 As we’ve discussed, temporary redirects can be helpful for a number of reasons.
 Fortunately, such redirects are easy to implement with a link management tool like Pretty Links.

 In the above post, we went over three reasons to use temporary redirects on your site.
 To recap, they include:

-- To maintain or update your site without disruption.
+- Maintaining or updating your site without disruption.

 Do you have any questions about temporary redirects or how Pretty Links can help?
-Let us know in the comments section below!
+Let us know in the comments section!